tesla-software/chrome2pdf/README.md

 ### Change temp directory path

-Every time you generate pdf, this package create a temporary .html file with given content.
+Every time you generate pdf, this package creates a temporary .html file with given content.
 Make sure that given directory path is writable and readable.

 ```php
 $chrome2pdf